Reading Navigation

 The Promise of Ketamine Therapy: A Hope for Treatment-Resistant Depression

-Depression is one of the world’s most disabling illnesses, affecting more than 264 million people globally — severely limiting quality of life and work productivity.
+Depression is one of the world’s most disabling illnesses, affecting more than 264 million people1 globally — severely limiting quality of life and work productivity.
 For most, antidepressants and psychotherapy bring relief.
-But up to 30% of patients do not respond to standard treatments like antidepressants — this condition is known as treatment-resistant depression (TRD).
+But up to 30% of patients2 do not respond to standard treatments like antidepressants — this condition is known as treatment-resistant depression (TRD).
 Patients often face long-lasting symptoms and frequent relapses despite repeated treatment attempts.

 Against this bleak backdrop, ketamine has emerged as a new hope.
 Once known primarily as an anaesthetic — and later as the club drug “Special K” — it is now the subject of nearly 50 randomised clinical trials worldwide and growing clinical adoption in Europe and North America.
 Unlike conventional antidepressants, which may take weeks to work, ketamine can lift mood within hours.
 Clinics offering ketamine therapy are expanding rapidly, raising both optimism and questions about safety, long-term effects, and access.